HankA5/CSC494_Project/documents/PPP.md

 AI tools will assist with:

-- Embedded programming and sensor integration
 - Debugging hardware and communication issues
 - Explaining unfamiliar concepts during development
 - Planning and documenting project progress

-AI is used as a **learning and development assistant**, not as a predictive or diagnostic system.

 ---